CyberGRX/api-examples/HOW-TO.md

  - Click the tab to `Access Tokens`
  - Click the button to `Add a new token`
  - Accept the promt creating a token.
- - Click `view the secret` the secret and copy it, this is the only time that this token will be available over the API!
+ - Click `view the secret` to view the secret and then copy it, this is the only time that this token will be available over the API!
  - Close the dialog and save your token in a secure location.

  ## CyberGRX Management Workflow